logzio/documentation/docs/user-guide/explore/exceptions.md

 ![Find exceptions in Explore](https://dytvr9ot2sszz.cloudfront.net/logz-docs/explore-dashboard/logzio-insights.png)

+Click the **Exceptions** button to see all exceptions related to your current query.

 ### Investigating an exception

 Exceptions may recur in different log lines with slight variations or as duplicates.
 Logz.io tracks each exception over time, retaining its first occurrence for up to 6 months.

-Click the **Exceptions** button to see all exceptions related to your current query.
-The counter shows the total number of exceptions found.
+Click the **Exceptions** button to see all exceptions related to your current query, up to 1,000 exceptions.
 You can filter the list by **Most frequent** or **Most recent** exceptions.
 Use the toggle to view only new exceptions.

 Hover over an exception to open a menu where you can filter it in or out of your view.